How to Recover Deleted Files using Windows File Recovery

 Step 2: Launch Windows File Recovery for Recovering Deleted Files

-You can launch the app from Microsoft Store.
+You can launch the app from the Microsoft Store.
 Alternatively, search for Windows File Recovery in the Start Menu, and then select Windows File Recovery.

-Step 3: Delete File or Folder Permanently for Testing
+) Command HelpStep 3: Delete the File or Folder Permanently for Testing

 Step 4: Recover Deleted Files

 We have deleted the ZIP file permanently in the previous step.
-Now, we will try to recover deleted files using Windows File Recovery tool.
+Now, we will try to recover deleted files using the Windows File Recovery tool.
 In this example, we will use Signature Mode.

 The command format for Windows File Recovery is as follows: